AxinitM/Orange-DC/404/README.md

 # 404 page (Front End Developer Course)

-the 404 page.
+404 page.
 The page was created as part of the [Front End Developer Course by Orange DC](https://digitalcenter.orange.md/).

 ## Table of contents
 - [Screenshot](#screenshot)